ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/tls/cleartext-redirection.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Cleartext support
+title: Cleartext support
+---

 While most modern web applications choose to encrypt all traffic, there remain cases where supporting cleartext communications is important.
 Emissary supports